-Increasing attention to ESG matters and conservation measures may adversely impact our business.
+Increasing attention to environmental, social and governance matters and conservation measures may adversely impact our business.

-Increasing attention to, and societal expectations on companies to address, climate change and other environmental and social impacts and investor and societal expectations regarding voluntary ESG disclosures may result in increased costs and reduced access to capital.
+Increasing attention to, and societal expectations on companies to address, climate change and other environmental and social impacts and investor and societal expectations regarding voluntary environmental, social and governance ("ESG") disclosures may result in increased costs and reduced access to capital.
 While we may announce various voluntary ESG targets in the future, such targets are aspirational.
 Also, we may not be able to meet such targets in the manner or on such a timeline as initially contemplated, including, but not limited to, as a result of unforeseen costs or technical difficulties associated with achieving such results.